Roberts County DWI Court Process

 - Not Guilty: Denying the charges and requiring the prosecution to prove your guilt.

-- No Contest (Nolo Contendere): Not admitting guilt but accepting the consequences of the conviction.
-This plea is often treated similarly to a guilty plea for sentencing purposes but may offer some protection in civil lawsuits.
+- No Contest (Nolo Contendere): Not admitting guilt but acknowledging that the prosecution has enough evidence to convict you.
+This plea is treated similarly to a guilty plea for sentencing purposes.

 - Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation and determine if you qualify.
-Even if you are initially denied, it's crucial to re-apply if your financial situation changes.
+The judge will assess your financial situation and determine if you qualify for legal representation at no cost to you.
+Be prepared to provide documentation of your income and expenses.

 2. Pre-Trial Hearings

-- Plea Negotiations: Your attorney will negotiate with the prosecutor to try and reach a plea agreement.
-This may involve reducing the charges, reducing the penalties, or entering a diversion program.
+- Plea Negotiations: Your attorney will engage in plea negotiations with the prosecutor, attempting to reach a favorable resolution to your case.
+This could involve reducing the charges, dismissing the case, or agreeing to a lighter sentence.

 3. Trial (If No Plea Deal)

-- What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving a vehicle while intoxicated.
-This means they must prove that your blood alcohol concentration (BAC) was 0.08% or higher, or that you had lost the normal use of your mental or physical faculties due to alcohol or drugs.
+- What the Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
+Intoxication can be proven by showing that your blood alcohol concentration (BAC) was 0.08% or higher, or that you had lost the normal use of your mental or physical faculties due to the introduction of alcohol or drugs.

-- Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case.
-However, given the smaller population of Roberts County, trials might be shorter than in more populous areas.
-Expect a trial to last anywhere from one to three days.
+- Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case and the number of witnesses involved.
+Most DUI trials in Roberts County last between one and three days.

 First Offense